Knoxville Police Department, Tennessee

 Patrolman Saylor was shot three times.
 Due to his injuries, he was discharged as a patrolman but served as a bail bond collector.
 Throughout the years, he had his feet amputated.
 On December 23, 1914, he died from the effects of his wounds.

 Patrolman Saylor had served with the Knoxville Police Department for four years.
-He is survived by his wife, son, four brothers, and two sisters.
+He was survived by his wife, son, four brothers, and two sisters.

-Kid Curry was suspected of be involved with the murders of five law enforcement officers: Sheriff Josiah Hazen of the Converse County Sheriff's Department, Wyoming; Deputy Samuel Jenkins and Sheriff Jesse Tyler of the Grand County Sheriff's Department, Utah; and Patrolman Robert Saylor and Patrolman William Dinwiddie of the Knoxville Police Department, Tennessee.
+Kid Curry, aka Harvey Logan, was suspected of being involved with the murders of five law enforcement officers: Sheriff Josiah Hazen of the Converse County Sheriff's Department, Wyoming; Deputy Samuel Jenkins and Sheriff Jesse Tyler of the Grand County Sheriff's Department, Utah; and Patrolman Robert Saylor and Patrolman William Dinwiddie of the Knoxville Police Department, Tennessee.

-Kid Curry was arrested after the murders of Patrolman Saylor and Patrolman Dinwiddie.
-He was convicted of the murders but escaped from the local jail before being transferred to a federal prison.
+Kid Curry was arrested after shooting Patrolman Saylor and Patrolman Dinwiddie.
+He was convicted of robbery since nobody would testify against him for attempted murder, but escaped from the local jail before being transferred to a federal prison.
+In 1904, Kid Curry was pursued by a posse in Colorado.
+After receiving a gunshot wound, he shot himself in the head to avoid capture.

 Bio